Merge request dependencies

 Create a new dependent merge request

-When you create a new merge request, you can prevent it from merging until after other specific work merges, even if the merge request is in a different project.
+When you create a new merge request, you can prevent it from merging until after other specific work merges.
+This dependency works even if the merge request is in a different project.

 Prerequisites:

-• You must have at least the Developer role or be allowed to create merge requests in the project.
+• You must have at least the Developer role, or have permission to create merge requests in the project.

 • The dependent merge request must be in a project in the Premium or Ultimate tier.